junaid-mahmood/Pirate-Match/README.md

-# PirateSeas Memory Game
+# Pirate Match Memory Game

-PirateSeas is a fun and challenging memory game developed for Hack Club's High Seas challenge.
+Pirate Match is a fun and challenging memory game developed for Hack Club's High Seas challenge.
 Players must match pairs of cards in a limited time, testing their memory and quick thinking.

 ## Features